-The Authority's long-term plan is to manage, maintain, and expand Segment D of the Grand Parkway by adding tolled overpasses to the existing road to enhance the County's master thoroughfare system.
+The Authority's long-term plan is to manage, maintain, and expand the Fort Bend Grand Parkway to enhance the County's master thoroughfare system.
+The future expansion of the toll road will be appropriately timed to meet the demand when financially feasible.